Seybaplaya Municipality: Economy and infrastructure

 Seybaplaya's economy is mainly dependent on commerce and services connected with its small port, which moved 17,000 tonnes of cargo in 2016.
 A maquiladora operated by Delta Apparel is located in the municipality, and fishing and agriculture are also practised.
 The municipality has a high school, a health centre, a police station and a cemetery.
-Mexican Federal Highway 180 runs along the coast of the municipality, and a section of the toll expressway 180D runs parallel to it inland, connecting it to Campeche City in the northeast.
+Mexican Federal Highway 180 runs along the coast of the municipality, and a section of the toll expressway 180D runs parallel to it inland, connecting it to the city of Campeche in the northeast.